countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

   * We want to minimize email.
 Most types of things in there should be slowly pulled into other channels.
   * Email is ok for announcements but should link to something in Trello (if it requires followup) and Google Docs (if it is a resource we may need later)
   * Let’s not discuss via email.
 Use [https://old.reddit.com/r/CountableWeb] for long form discussions that can be public.
 Slack for private ones.
   * The email channel is not urgent: 24h response time is ok.
 We recommend checking email only twice daily, only on weekdays during business hours.
+You must follow-up with any email within 24h of it being sent.
+If the email is from a colleague, customer, or prospect, you must follow up within 24h of an email being sent.
+If a task is requested, either complete the task or reply indicating what steps you've taken, what's still needed, and when it will be completed.
   * Respond to emails in a way that minimizes back-and-forth.
 Don't ask "when can you meet?", for example.
 Ask "I'm available at 3pm to 4pm tomorrow, does that work?
 If not, please summarize your requirements via email isntead."
+  * No need to check emails during vacation (unless otherwise agreed upon). => see next line
+  * You must have an autoresponder set when on vacaton: including return date from vacation / back-up contact and details / back-up person gets a briefing.
+  * No need to reply to an FYI email (e.g. saying thanks) - you can, but don’t have to
+  * Being brief in email amongst ourselves is ok.

+### Phone
   * For truly urgent or critical things, we call each other (cell phone).
 Only do this in the evening or weekend of the recipient's timezone if it's an emergency.
 This should be RARE.
-  * No need to check emails during vacation (unless otherwise agreed upon). => see next line
-  * We all have decent autoresponders when on vacaton: including return date from vacation / back-up contact and details / back-up person gets a briefing.
-  * Being brief in email amongst ourselves is ok.
-  * No need to reply to an FYI email (e.g. saying thanks) - you can, but don’t have to
+  * Voice (phone or appear.in) is better for complex or emotionally driven discussions.

 ### Trello
   * Trello is for everything someone has to remember TO DO.
 We use variants of Scrum, details [here](../peopleops/getting_started/TRELLO.md).